profile_picture

 Welcome to my website!

-I am an applied microeconomist with research interests in health, development, and labor economics, with a secondary field in environmental economics.
-My research examines how economic shocks—from automation and trade liberalization to immigration policy—affect health outcomes, labor markets, and development in Latin America.
+My research interests are in health, development, and labor economics, with a secondary field in environmental economics.
+My work examines how economic shocks—from automation and trade liberalization to immigration enforcement—affect health, fertility, labor markets, and development, with a focus on Latin America.
 My job market paper investigates how increased U.S. industrial automation impacts infant mortality in Mexico through labor market disruptions in export-oriented manufacturing.
+Related projects study the effects of Colombia’s trade liberalization on substance abuse and of U.S. deportations on fertility in Mexican origin communities.

 Previously, I worked as a Research Analyst at the World Bank in the Office of the Chief Economist for Latin America and the Caribbean, as well as with the Department of Economics at Universidad EAFIT and the Centro de Estudios Regionales del Magdalena Medio (CER).

-Download my CV.
+Download my CV

 Working papers